Welcome to Zorro! Getting Started

 own user interface for your trading tools and scripts, with as many colorful buttons

 as you want.
-The default one is designed for minimum space (less than 600 pixels),
+The default one is designed for minimum space (~ 300x600 pixels),

-so several instances can run on any small netbook screen in the background.
+so several instances can run on a small netbook screen in the background.
 There

-is no menu, only a few buttons, scrollboxes, and entry fields for setting up the
+is no menu, only buttons, scrollboxes, and entry fields for setting up the

 broker connection and selecting the script and assets to trade.